 It usually clears up within a day or two.

 Speak to your GP if your child keeps getting this type of rash.
 They may be allergic to something.

-Call 999 if there’s swelling around the mouth.
+Call 999 if there's swelling around their mouth.

 Ask your pharmacist for a cream or lotion to treat ringworm.

-If it appears on your child’s scalp, speak to your GP, as it may need to be treated with medicine.
+Speak to your GP if it appears on your child's scalp, as it may need to be treated with medicine.